ace-wg/ace-key-groupcomm/draft-ietf-ace-key-groupcomm.md

 The handler expects a GET request.

 The KDC verifies that the group name of the /ace-group/GROUPNAME path is a subset of the 'scope' stored in the access token associated to this client.
 The KDC also verifies that the roles the client is granted in the group allow it to perform this operation on this resource (REQ8).
-If either verification fails, the KDC MUST respond with a 4.01 (Unauthorized) error message.
+If either verification fails, the KDC MUST respond with a 4.03 (Forbidden) error message.

 Additionally, the handler verifies that the node is a current member of the group.
-If verification fails, the KDC MUST respond with a 4.01 (Unauthorized) error message.
+If verification fails, the KDC MUST respond with a 4.03 (Forbidden) error message.
 The response MUST have Content-Format set to application/ace-groupcomm+cbor and is formatted as defined in {{key-distr}}.
 The value of the 'error' field MUST be set to 0 ("Operation permitted only to group members").

 If verification succeeds, the handler returns a 2.05 (Content) message containing the list of policies for the group identified by GROUPNAME.
 The payload of the response is formatted as a CBOR map including only the parameter 'group_policies' defined in {{gid-post}} and specifying the current policies in the group.
 If the KDC does not store any policy, the payload is formatted as a zero-length CBOR byte string.